noahmorrison/chevron/README.md

-A python3 implementation of the [mustache templating language](http://mustache.github.io).
+A python implementation of the [mustache templating language](http://mustache.github.io).

 Current commandline usage:
 ```